Reagan

 foregoing are the Emerald Ash Borer, the Asian Longhorn Beetle,

-Pine Beetle has already decimated large portions of coniferous
+Mountain Pine Beetle has already decimated large portions of

-forests across North America, and there is at present no way to
+coniferous forests across North America, and there is at present

-effectively prevent its spread.
-The Emerald Ash Borer is native to
+no way to effectively prevent its spread.
+The Emerald Ash Borer

 [0011] The wood that may be protected using the invention is

-of a deceased, standing tree or a wood product such as lumber,
+that of a deceased, standing tree or a wood product such as

-fences, furniture, wine barrels, wood pilings, piers, etc. The
+lumber, fences, furniture, wine barrels, wood pilings, piers,

-invention may also be adapted for use in the protection of wood in
+etc. The invention may also be adapted for use in the protection

 [0012] The wood infesting insects of particular interest for

-the adult insect can fly from one tree to another, laying eggs in
+which the adult insect can fly from one tree to another, laying

-each tree.
-The eggs hatch into larvae, which tend to cause
+eggs in each tree.
+The eggs hatch into larvae, which tend to

-tree".
-Often, the infestation causes the death of the host tree.
+"host tree".
+Often, the infestation causes the death of the host

 [0013] The invention is useful for causing negative effects on